 There are different criteria when an artwork is made for, say, a public space or a semi-public space like a private club or something (like the May of Teck club), different kinds of stresses.
 I’ve done a few different proposals for public artworks—and always there are restrictions on materials and subject matter and timescale.
 How the work is shaped by those restrictions is interesting.
 I want to be flexible enough to be able to handle and respond to different types of context - commercial, public, permanent, no budget, big budget.

 We’re in a moment now where in certain parts of the art-world artwork is being judged for its political fitness rather than its aesthetic qualities.
 It’s hit a point where students now are submitting activism as course work.
 Being a Gen Xer myself, I see plenty of—especially—guys my age complaining about that.
 But I don’t have a problem with it, because I know that people would have looked at someone like Diego Rivera and seen it as tainted because it had an ideology behind it.
 I love art that was made in the Soviet Union.
 It’s wonderful when you go to somewhere like the Tretyakov Gallery in Moscow, and see the variety of work and all the different ways that artists dealt with their political situation.
 And that's been so kept out of the line of art history because it’s seen as compromised.
 Somewhere like East Germany had an art criticism ecosystem where, of course, the political dimension of works was discussed, but not only.
-I have complete respect for work that is not centred on aesthetics, even though it is for me, aesthetics and craft.
-Interiors are a part of that, but in the end it came out of being interested in art, and thinking about interiors as a necessary expression of that, because you’re never working in a vacuum.
+I have complete respect for work that is not centred on aesthetics, even though I am aesthetically driven.
+Interiors are a part of that, but it comes from an interest in art, and thinking about interiors as a necessary expression of that, and not working in a vacuum.

 EFFECTS: Yes fascinating to think about how exteriors—public spaces, even political imaginaries—find their way into domestic interiors, and what happens formally when they do, but also how those imaginaries have been excluded from a very formalist art history.